The best textiles to use for decor and design

 -

-The rule of thumb for patterns in home decor and design is that they should have similar colours or shades.
-Decorators usually follow the 60/30/30 décor and design rule to balance a room; this means that 60% of the room will be in one fabric, 30% in another and 10% to add a touch of interest, perhaps in items on a coffee table.
+The rule of thumb for patterns in home design and decor is that they should have similar colours or shades.
+Decorators usually follow the 60/30/30 design and decor rule to balance a space; this means that 60% of the space will be in one fabric, 30% in another and 10% to add a touch of interest, perhaps in items on a coffee table.

 -